What happens to us when we die? It’s an age old question none of us will know until we get there.

 - Type of Policy – One of the biggest factors in coming up with the premiums is what type of coverage you are purchasing.
 For example, will the coverage be term or permanent?
 In most cases, especially if an applicant is young and in good health, a term quote will be lower – at least initially.
 However, over time, as an applicant gets into the older ages, whole life insurance can become more competitive.

-- Face Amount – The face amount refers to the amount of death benefit coverage that you are purchasing.
-This, too, will be a primary factor in the amount that you will be quoted for life insurance.
+- Face Amount – The face amount refers to the amount of death benefit coverage you are purchasing.
+This, too, will be a primary factor in the amount you will be quoted for life insurance.
 As with most other types of goods or services, the higher the amount of coverage you are purchasing, the higher the quote will be.

 - Age of the Applicant – The applicant’s age is another key criteria in how much the insurance quote will be.
 A big part of the cost of life insurance is based on a person’s life expectancy.
 Therefore, your age at the time you apply will certainly factor into the price of your coverage.

-- Insurance Company – The insurance company itself will also have a bearing on the amount that is quoted for term or whole insurance coverage – even with all other factors being equal.
-Often, when comparing insurance rates, individuals will find that policies have very similar – or even the same – benefits, yet will have drastically different premium quotes.
+- Insurance Company – The insurance company itself will also have a bearing on the amount quoted for term or whole insurance coverage – even with all other factors being equal.
+When comparing insurance rates, individuals will find policies have very similar – or even the same – benefits, yet will have drastically different premium quotes.
 For this reason, it is always a good idea to compare three or more quotes prior to making your final decision on a term or a whole life insurance policy.
 When reviewing an insurance company, it is always important to take a look at the financial strength of the insurer.
 This is because you will want the company to be there in the future when it is time for the claim to be paid out.

 If you’re ready to get the process started, we can help.
-I have partnered with a great independent insurance agent who works with all of the top life insurers in the industry today, and they can get you the information that you need quickly, easily, and conveniently.
+I have partnered with a great independent insurance agent who works with all of the top life insurers in the industry today, and they can get you the information you need quickly, easily, and conveniently.
 All of this is done from the comfort of your home computer and without having to meet in person with an insurance agent.
 If you are ready to get started, all you need to do is just simply use the form on this page.

-If you find that you have any additional questions about quotes, or even just about life insurance in general, the professionals at Root Financial will be happy to answer those questions for you.
-They are experts in all areas of life insurance, and can walk you through the information you need so that you can be confident you’re making the right decision for you and those you love.
+If you find you have any additional questions about life insurance quotes, or even just about life insurance in general, the professionals at Root Financial will be happy to answer those questions for you.
+They are experts in all areas of life insurance, and can walk you through the information you need so you can be confident you’re making the right decision for you and those you love.